postgrespro/mamonsu/README.rst

     $ mamonsu export zabbix-parameters userparameters_pgsql_v*.conf --pg-version=version_number (by default pg-version=10)

-or get example of configuration file at https://postgrespro.ru/products/extensions/mamonsu
+or get an example of configuration file at https://postgrespro.ru/products/extensions/mamonsu

 NOTE: zabbix-agent configuration file for PostgreSQL 10 and 11 are equal

-Bash scripts for OS parameters monitoring are exported with configuration file in directory /scripts Or you can download them  at https://postgrespro.ru/products/extensions/mamonsu
+Bash scripts for OS parameters monitoring are exported with the configuration file in directory /scripts Or you can download them  at https://postgrespro.ru/products/extensions/mamonsu

 Add configuration file to zabbix-agent directory as /etc/zabbix/zabbix_agentd.d/userparameters_pgsql.conf

-NOTE: Make sure path for bash scripts in zabbix-agent configuration file is valid
+NOTE: Make sure that the path for bash scripts in the zabbix-agent configuration file is valid

 Edit connections options of zabbix-agent /etc/zabbix/zabbix_agentd.conf, following standard instructions for zabbix-agent installation (https://www.zabbix.com/documentation/3.4/manual/concepts/agent)